yamaton/vscode-h2o/README.md

 This extension adds autocomplete and introspection of commands to the **Shell Script mode**.

-* Command-line option/flag completion
+* Command-line option/flag/subcommand completion
-* Subcommand completion
-* Pop-up introspection for subcommands and options/flags
+* Hover introspection for subcommands and options/flags
-* **No configuration needed**
+* **Zero configuration**

-## Demo: Autocomplete in Shell Script
+## Demo: Autocomplete in shell script

 ![shellcomp](https://raw.githubusercontent.com/yamaton/vscode-h2o/main/images/demo-autocomplete.gif)

-## Demo: Pop-up introspection
+## Demo: Introspect with hover

 ![hover](https://raw.githubusercontent.com/yamaton/vscode-h2o/main/images/demo-mouseover.gif)

-## Preloaded data
+## Preloaded command specs

-This extension comes with some CLI data though it also can dynamically create autocompletion data from man pages and `--help` document in your local environment.
-The preprocessed data include:
+This extension comes with some CLI specs for autocompletion though it can dynamically create them by scanning man pages or `--help` documents in your local environment.
+The preprocessed specs include:

 * git
 * npm